keptn/keptn.github.io/content/docs/0.7.x/quality_gates/using/index.md

 ## Quality Gates managed by Keptn API

-To work with the Keptn API, get the API token from the [Keptn Bridge]() and follow the Keptn API link to the Swagger-UI.
+* To work with the Keptn API, get the API token from the [Keptn Bridge]() and follow the Keptn API link to the Swagger-UI.

+* If you want to interact with the Keptn APV via cURL, store the Keptn API and API token in an environment variable explained [here](../../operate/install/#authenticate-keptn-cli).

 ### Trigger a quality gate